tin-mob/aweye/README.md

 menu or by right clicking the icon :

 *	Start/Stop to start/stop(!) the checking.
-*	Mute/Resume to whether to pester you when it should be pause time.
+*	Mute/Resume to pester you or not when it should be pause time.
 *	Options to tweak the settings.
 *	About to display a bunch of legalese.
 *	You can guess what Exit does.